martinschneider/justtestlah/src/site/markdown/index.md

 ## Requirements and known-issues

-- JustTestLah! requires Java 10 or higher (and has been tested on Java 10, 11, 12, 13 and 14).
+- JustTestLah! requires Java 10 or higher (and has been tested on Java 10, 11, 12, 13, 14 and 15).
 Java 9 support has been dropped because of [JDK-8193802](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=8193802) which isn't fixed on Java below 10.
+- The OpenCV integration (used for client-side template matching) [doesn't work with Java 12 and above yet](https://github.com/openpnp/opencv/issues/44).
 - The demos and unit tests use [Google Chrome](https://www.google.com/chrome).
 - `${maven.home}` must be set to build JustTestLah! (unless you skip the unit tests).